tatyanabortnik/FindUkrainian/README.md

 You will need Express server and MongoDB to run this project.

-Server port can be specified in the `server/index.js` file.
+Server port can be specified in the `server/index.js` file, defaults to 3000.
+If your server doesn't run on port 3000, you need to specify it in `client/src/services/businessService.js` file.

 MongoDB connection string is to be specified in `server/models/index.js` file.

 Install all dependencies.
 Server and client are two separate projects that need their respective packages to be installed via npm